fglock/Perlito/README-perlito5-Java.md

   - eval bytecode is cached - this will leak memory
       - review the ClassLoader for leaks

-  - some Java extensions are disabled inside eval-string - see section `Perlito5-Java extensibility`
+  - some Java extensions may be disabled inside eval-string - see section `Perlito5-Java extensibility`

 Possible workarounds for slow compilation: